M4Numbers/personal-website/README.md

      me, probably
      + Me (Blog) - This is an extended blog that has all of the public blog entries in it, plus a few private ones that are more personal
-     + Me (Kinks) - This is an 18+ only area of the site which contains some details of what my personal quirks are
  + Admin: this is the administration area of the site which controls what appears in the rest of the site.